SirStich/DevOps-BC/README.md

 ### `/etc`
 Here we can `read and write`.
 Here is the system configuration stored and the main configuration location.
-Like Network, Linux user data, passwords.
+Like Network, Linux user data, passwords, php config...

 ### `/dev`
 Location of device files, like webcam, keyboard, hard drives etc.